OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

 Next objectives:
-- have the public IP function spit out the IP address generated to a variable for quick retrieval
 - parameterize the VNET so other environments can be spun up to run simultaneously
 - consolidate functions in the constructor script